2025 Sport Club Corinthians Paulista season

-The 2025 season is the 116th season in the history of Sport Club Corinthians Paulista.
-The season covers the period from January 2025 to December 2025.
+The 2025 season was the 116th season in the history of Sport Club Corinthians Paulista.
+The season covered the period from January 2025 to December 2025.

 The season started earlier than usual and had a mid-season break due to the 2025 FIFA Club World Cup in June-July.

 Background

 Melo's impeachment and the VaideBet case

 On 2 December 2024, an impeachment voting led by the president of the club's deliberative council Romeu Tuma Júnior was suspended by the common Justice.
 The voting was politically influenced by the opposition group Renovação e Transparência that led the club through six elections between 2007 and 2023, until their candidate lost to Melo.
 The impeachment complaint is primarily based on alleged irregularities in the contract with VaideBet, an online gambling company that was announced as the club's main sponsor in January 2024 (the biggest sponsorship contract for a football club in Brazil's history), which was rescinded five months later due to an anti-corruption clause, as there were concerns regarding an investigation due to a possible fake company that intermediated the deal between both parties.
 Involvement of members from both the club and the company are still being investigated since the fallout of the deal by the Civil Police (including Marcelo Mariano, a strong ally of Melo, who was a direct responsible for the negotiations with the company for the sponsorship).
 Melo was pressured throughout 2024 to removed Mariano from his position, but refused to do so.
 He stepped down on 16 January 2025.

 On 20 January, a second meeting of the deliberative council to decide on the impeachment was held.
 The 240 members of the council that were present voted 126–114 to approve the admissibility of the dismissal process.
 However the meeting ended up suspended before a vote could be taken to decide whether or not Melo would be removed.
 The impeachment inquiry was treated as a coup d'état by the current presidency and the majority of supporters of the club since its inception due to the strong participation of the previous commanding group.

 The following months saw Melo's presidency continue to fold, including multiple members of the club's board resigning (totalling more than 20 members leaving since the start of his term).
 On 22 May, Melo, Marcelo Mariano, Sérgio Moura (former marketing superintendent) and Alex Cassundé (owner of the company that acted as mediator between the VaideBet contract signing) were indicted by the Polícia Civil do Estado de São Paulo on breach of trust qualified theft, criminal association and money laundering.
 Despite an enormous pressure from other members of the club's board and the supporters (including the main torcidas organizadas), Melo announced that he would not resign and reinforced that he is innocent.